Taipo/pareto_security/README.md

 = How will I be alerted if my site has a security problem? =

 Pareto Security sends attack alerts via email.
 Once you install Pareto Security you can enabled email notifications.
-You will never be flooded with notifications as Pareto Security only sends notifications of high r-sk attacks *that have been blocked*.
+You will never be flooded with notifications as Pareto Security only sends notifications of high risk attacks *that have been blocked*.

 = Do I need other security plugins or cloud based firewalls? =